 2:12 This is what I see from the balcony of my hermitage in the Himalayas.
 It's about two meters by three, and you are all welcome any time.
 (Laughter)

 2:22 Now, let's come to happiness or well-being.
 And first of all, you know, despite what the French intellectuals say, it seems that no one wakes up in the morning thinking, "May I suffer the whole day?"
-(Laughter) Which means that somehow -- consciously or not, directly or indirectly, in the short or the long term, whatever we do, whatever we hope, whatever we dream -- somehow, is related to a deep, profound desire for well-being or happiness.
-As Pascal said, even the one who hangs himself, somehow, is looking for cessation of suffering -- he finds no other way.
+(Laughter) Which means that somehow, consciously or not, directly or indirectly, in the short or the long term, whatever we do, whatever we hope, whatever we dream -- somehow, is related to a deep, profound desire for well-being or happiness.
+As Pascal said, even the one who hangs himself, somehow, is looking for cessation of suffering.
+He finds no other way.
 But then, if you look in the literature, East and West, you can find incredible diversity of definition of happiness.
 Some people say, I only believed in remembering the past, imagining the future, never the present.
 Some people say happiness is right now; it's the quality of the freshness of the present moment.
-And that led to Henri Bergson, the French philosopher, to say, "All the great thinkers of humanity have left happiness in the vague so that they could define -- each of them could define their own terms."
+And that led Henri Bergson, the French philosopher, to say, "All the great thinkers of humanity have left happiness in the vague so that each of them could define their own terms."

 3:45 Well, that would be fine if it was just a secondary preoccupation in life.
 But now, if it is something that is going to determine the quality of every instant of our life, then we better know what it is, have some clearer idea.
 And probably, the fact that we don't know that is why, so often, although we seek happiness, it seems we turn our back to it.
 Although we want to avoid suffering, it seems we are running somewhat towards it.
 And that can also come from some kind of confusions.